Click for ALL Radiofrequency For Facial Rejuvenation clinics in the UK & Ireland registered and verified by Consulting Room.

 Images provided courtesy of Sigmacon Ltd.

-Chin and jawline before radiofrequency treatment with Thermage® .
+Chin and jawline before and 7 weeks post radiofrequency treatment with Thermage® .

 Images provided courtesy of Dr John Tanqueray at Mulberry House Clinic.